scipp/scipp/doc/design.md

   Is having it as part of this lowest-level library the right choice?

 There are some cases which are likely to lead to additions to the dataset library:
-- Initially we will not have covered all required cases with tags for `Dimension` and variable tags for `Coord` and `Data`.
+- Initially we will not have covered all required cases with tags for `Dim` and variable tags for `Coord` and `Data`.
   In particular, we need a new `Coord` for every unit that we support.
 - As a consequence the unit handling will also need to be extended.